Joseph Aloysius Durick: Priesthood

 Durick was ordained in Rome by Cardinal James Gibbons for the Archdiocese of Mobile on March 23, 1940.
 Durick soon became the assistant director of Catholic missions in North Alabama; by 1943 he was the director.

 Auxiliary Bishop of Mobile-Birmingham

 On December 30, 1954, Pope Pius XII appointed Durick as an auxiliary bishop of Mobile-Birmingham and titular bishop of Cerbali.
 He was consecrated at the St. Paul Co-Cathedral in Birmingham, Alabama. on March 24, 1955, by Archbishop Thomas Joseph Toolen.
 Durick's episcopal motto was "The love of Christ impels us" (Caritas Christi urget nos).
 At age 40, he was one of the youngest American bishops.

-On April 12, 1963, Durick signed the open letter A Call for Unity, urging African-Americans to withdraw their support of Dr. Martin Luther King Jr., and pursue equality via the legal system rather than protests.
-King responded in his April 16th "Letter from Birmingham Jail".
+On April 12, 1963, Durick signed the open letter A Call for Unity, urging African Americans to withdraw their support of Martin Luther King Jr. and pursue equality via the legal system rather than protests.
+King responded in his April 16th "Letter from Birmingham Jail."